shicks/ahep/site/modules/1862-to-the-front/index.md

 ---

-## Famous American Texts: _The Gettysburg Address_{#text2}
+## Famous American Texts: _The Gettysburg Address_ {#text2}

 ```metadata
 time: 5 minutes
 freq: daily
 ```

->...that this nation, under God,
+> ...that this nation, under God,
->shall have a new birth of freedom --
+> shall have a new birth of freedom —
->and that government of the people, by the people, for the people,
+> and that government of the people, by the people, for the people,
->shall not perish from this earth.
+> shall not perish from this earth.
 {.nowrap}

 While the Battle of Antietam marked the moral turning point in the Civil War, the Battle of Gettysburg, less than a year later, was decisively won by Union forces and was the beginning of the end for Confederate forces.
 The battle lasted three days, July 1-3, with enormous casualties on both sides.
 But it halted the Confederate invasion of the North and forced them to retreat back to the South.